rzommers/MISO/rtd/source/index.md

 ## PUMI (additional mesh tool)

-PUMI is a library that is optional for standalone MFEM, but is required for certain MISO tests.
+PUMI is a library that is optional for standalone MFEM, but is required for certain aspects of MISO.
 This project uses the CORE package, which is a modification of PUMI and serves the same purpose.
-EngineeringSketchPad (ESP) is a dependency for CORE, and OpenCASCADE is in turn a requirement for ESP.
+EngineeringSketchPad (ESP) is a dependency of CORE, and OpenCASCADE is in turn a dependency of ESP.

 ### OpenCASCADE